AppertaFoundation/COVID-19-screening-interface/README.md

 The software is provided as docker-compose containers whcih creates a low barrier to entry.
 However the associated docker files and images can be used within many container orchistration systems.

 During the development phase, the instructions cover the individual components.
-The release version will only require a single docker-compose which will perform all of the steps.
+The release version of the app will only require a single docker-compose which will perform all of the steps.

-These instructions should get you up and running on a cloud hosted service or a local computing resource.
+These instructions should get a CDR and the app up and running on a cloud hosted service or a local computing resource.

 Use a recent Linux, for example